 You may be thinking, Sure, easy for Jason Witten to say—he’s an NFL talent with everything going for him.
 But remember that he grew up in a home plagued with domestic violence.
 At some point, his mom left his abusive father and moved Jason and his brothers to live with their grandparents.
 It was at that point Jason was taught about Jesus from his grandfather, learned football (again, from his grandfather), and met his future wife in high school.

 This is not a guy who had everything handed to him on a silver platter.
 Although he came from rough beginnings, he was taught about the grace of the Lord and was forced to work hard for the things he cared about.
 And he had the gumption to get out there and do it.
 The result was a Hall of Fame talent, with Christlike humility that impacted everyone he came into contact with.

 Have we given our kids the opportunity to experience the ups and downs of life so they have the experience that only Jesus can fill in their gaps?
 Or are we consumed with artificially making them feel good enough so they don’t learn the importance of working hard and relying on the Lord?

 The Bible talks lots about working hard.
-This might be a good topical Bible study to do with your kids this summer.
+This might be a good topical Bible study to do with your kids.

 For even when we were with you, we would give you this command: If anyone is not willing to work, let him not eat.
 For we hear that some among you walk in idleness, not busy at work, but busybodies.
 Now such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living.
 (2 Thessalonians 3:10–12)